Updated 5th October 2020.

 Not sure about Southeast Asia for your next trip?
 Head over to our sister site to check out the status of coronavirus in South America.

 With less than 100 coronavirus-related deaths in the whole of the country, Thailand seems to have fared much better than other countries with the pandemic.
-Citizens of Thailand and foreigners who were in the country before the pandemic began have been able to move in-between provinces for several months.
-Local tour companies and hotels are accepting bookings for those who are already in the country.
+Those foreigners who were stuck in Thailand when the pandemic hit were offered Visa Amnesty, which is due to end on September 26th.
+With regards to new visitors, the TAT (Thailand Authority of Tourism) have been very strict on opening up borders to foreigners.
+Here’s the latest news!

 Vietnam have been praised the world over for their handling of the COVID-19 pandemic with very few cases and just 10 deaths from the illness.